joshua-bj/spring-learn/multi-tenancy-support/README.md

 This is a quick example for dynamic configure OIDC providers for client.
 You can use REST API `/config/add-client-registry` add a new client registry.

-Also it demonstrates as SpringBoot application, how to support multiple tenants which can be configured for different realm at the Keycloak.
+It also demonstrates as SpringBoot application, how to support multiple tenants which can be configured for different realm at the Keycloak.

+The project can use client id and client secret exchange the JWT from keycloak, then use JWT to call resource server's API at [resource-server-auth-by-jwt](../resource-server-auth-by-jwt).

 ## Development
 ### how to run this spring boot application